 - Bake in preheat oven for 25-30 minutes or until the casserole is bubbly and the biscuits are cooked through.
 If the biscuits need more color, place under the broiler 2-3 minutes or until the biscuits are nicely browned.

-My chicken pot pie with biscuits recipe is one of many spins on this classic dinner dish.
+My chicken pot pie with biscuits recipe is one of many spins on chicken dinners.
 Want other versions?

-- KFC Chicken Pot Pie – The famous restaurant treat in your kitchen
+- Tuscan Chicken – An Italian getaway right in your kitchen

 I hope my chicken pot pie with biscuits recipe showed you the magic that comes with chicken pot pie!
-Don’t feel limited to the traditional pie structure or even the traditional crust.
-There’s no limit to the possibilities!
+Don’t feel limited to the traditional pie structure — there’s no limit to the possibilities.

 What veggies do you love putting in chicken pot pies?
 Let me know in the comments!